jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 </div>

 If an uploaded wallpaper is supplied, it is bundled into the APK.
 If a remote URL is supplied, the launcher fetches it on-device and caches it.
-If neither is supplied and no theme colour was explicitly selected, the default Bayton wallpaper ships in the APK assets.
+If neither is supplied and no theme colour was explicitly selected, KAG draws the default procedural gradient wallpaper from a vector drawable.
 If neither is supplied and a theme colour was selected, KAG uses the colour-only background.

 ## Settings access